frcaru/holbertonschool-low_level_programming/hello_world/README.md

 2-assembler creates .s file in $CFILE
-3-name creates a named file 'cisfun' in $CFILE 4-puts.c prints "Programming is like building a multilingual puzzle"
+3-name creates a named file 'cisfun' in $CFILE 4-puts.c prints "Programming is like building a multilingual puzzle" 5-printf.c prints "with proper grammar, but the outcome is a piece of art," 6-size.c prints size